teamidol/reading-notes/jan24-wireframe-html-semantics.md

 :smiley: **Semantics**

 * Identifies component functions.
 Proper semantics can enhance user experience.
-* There are differences in semantics between differenct programs.
+* There are differences in semantics between different programs.